 HISTORY AND OUR STORY

-Documents show the ballroom enjoying great success with Saturday night big band dances, community fundraising social functions with guests enjoying the spacious Spanish style architecture and location with its Pittwater views.
+Historic documents show the lively ballroom bustling with Saturday night big band dances, community fundraising and many social functions, with guests enjoying the spacious Spanish style architecture, spectacular location and panoramic Pittwater views.

-The Pasadena was modified in the early 1960’s to resemble the current boutique style hotel of 13 guest-rooms and a two bedroom apartment upstairs with a restaurant and events centre downstairs.
+The Pasadena was modified in the early 1960’s to resemble the current boutique style hotel with 13 guest-rooms and a luxury two bedroom apartment upstairs while downstairs is home to an ambient restaurant and multiple event spaces.

 Plans for the ‘Pasadena Roadhouse’, built in Spanish Revival style, are devised.
 The original two-storey building contains a post office, general store and boat shed, with a dance hall ballroom upstairs.